 This photo was taken May 26, 2016, approx three months later.

 I was browsing through Netflix, and I found the documentary, Vegucated, and watching that documentary is one of thereasons why I am vegan today.
 I have been vegan since February 2016, and I quickly noticed remarkable differences.
+Does being vegan clear your skin?
+The answer for me is a definite yes.
 As you can see from the photo above, the mysterious rash disappeared, and I have not had any more of these outbreaks.
 I have not had any digestive problems since I stopped eating meat and dairy.
 After becoming vegan I lost twelve pounds in the first three months.
+My quick tips for vegan weight loss are educate yourself, keep it simple, and stick to your plan.

 I feel great, and from time to time people tell me that my skin glows!
 I agree!
 I am enjoying educating myself on all things vegan, I love creating and trying new recipes for myself and my family, and I have created and joined some amazing, informative, and educational vegan forums and groups.